 Clay & Wood Tiles

-Wood tiles or shingles are also a popular roofing material due to its beautiful, natural look.
+Wood tiles or shingles are also popular roofing materials due to their beautiful, natural look.
 However, these tiles are essentially the same: while they’re durable against sunlight for a number of years, walking on them at all can place them at serious risk for cracking and developing leaks that can damage the rest of your home.
-It’s best if you stayed off them at all times.